y-hiraoka/react-spotify-web-playback-sdk/README.md

 npm install react-spotify-web-playback-sdk
 ```

-### Set up SDK
+### `WebPlaybackSDK`

 Assume that you have the latest oauth token.
 Required scopes that the token have are `"streaming"`, `"user-read-email"` and `"user-read-private"`.
 You can also get an access token [here](https://developer.spotify.com/documentation/web-playback-sdk/quick-start).

-`WebPlaybackSDK` component is root of this library.
+`WebPlaybackSDK` component is a root of this library.
 So you must wrap any custom-hooks in this library with it.

 ```tsx
 import { WebPlaybackSDK } from "react-spotify-web-playback-sdk";